-Figure 9: Number of publications by authors
+Figure 9.
+Number of publications by authors

 Figure 10 presents the top authors and their publications on RPO analysis over the years.
-The intensity of color in the graph corresponds to the citation year, while the size of the bubble represents the number of articles published by each author in a given year.
-For instance,

-Fabozzi published his first article on this topic in 2006.
-In the following year, he published two more papers, and another one in 2008.
+The intensity of color in the graph corresponds to the citation year, while the bubble size represents the number of articles published by each author in a given year.
+For instance, Fabozzi published his first article on this topic in 2006.
+The following year, he published two more papers and another one in 2008.

-Figure 10: Top authors production over the time
+Figure 10.
+Top authors' production over time

-3.4.
-Keywords Analysis
+3.4 Keywords Analysis

-The most frequent keywords in the 2000-2023 period is presented in Figure 11.
+The most frequent keywords in the 2000-2023 period are presented in Figure 11.

-Figure 11: The most frequent keywords
+Figure 11.
+The most frequent keywords